joinpursuit/capstone/app-planning/README.md

 To build applications that are for users, there is some upfront, non-coding work required.

-Think about the apps you enjoy using they are probably
+Think about the apps you enjoy using, they are probably

 - Easy to navigate
 - Make it easy for you to do what you want to do on them